Charge and spin correlations in insulating and incoherent metal states of twisted bilayer graphene

 Based on the solution of E-DMFT problem, the local vertices were calculated and the non-local charge and spin susceptibilities were evaluated via the solution of the Bethe-Salpeter equation.
 In both, staggered in valleys charge channel and in the spin channel we find incommensurate pattern of preferable ordering tendencies with the wavevector $\sim 2L_{\rm AA}^{-1}$, and the corresponding real space periodicity at distances $\sim 3L_{\rm AA}$ where $L_{\rm AA}$ is the supercell lattice constant of AA spots.

 In the considered approach we have accounted only intravalley longitudinal $z$-component $J_z$ of the spin interaction, since only this part can be reduced to a density-density form, allowed by the used impurity solver.
-By the same reason we have included the magnetic exchange only between the nearest neighbor AB and BA spots; considering longer range magnetic exchange requires treatment of the dynamic spin interaction in the impurity problem.
+We expect that this does not change qualitatively the obtained results, since main effect on the ordering tendencies is captured by the included interactions.
+We have also included the magnetic exchange only between the nearest neighbor AB and BA spots in view of its fast decay with distance; considering longer range magnetic exchange requires treatment of the dynamic spin interaction in the impurity problem.
 Using solvers, which account for the transverse spin and/or isospin valley part of the exchange interaction for the considered 4-band model is more challenging problem, which can be considered in future studies.

 The developed method can be further used to study superconductivity of TBG near integer fillings.
 Another interesting topic is studying dynamic collective excitations, such as magnons, plasmons, etc. in twisted bilayer graphene, as well as for studying other related systems.